Intermittent Private Information Retrieval with Application to Location Privacy

-As discussed in the last section, the scheme relies on solving problem \eqref{eq:achievable-LP-0}.
-To find a solution to \eqref{eq:achievable-LP-0}, we first interpret the problem \eqref{eq:achievable-LP-0} as a linear programming (LP), and then discuss on finding solutions of such a LP instance.
+As said, the last step is show that there exists a solution to the problem \eqref{eq:achievable-LP-0} such that the resulting $U$ satisfies \eqref{eq:theorem-U}.
+Towards this end, we first interpret the problem \eqref{eq:achievable-LP-0} as a linear programming (LP), and write the decision variables and the objective function in a more explicit form.